lsst-sqre/nublado/docs/dev/development.rst

 - The code formatting follows :pep:`8`, though in practice lean on Black_ and Ruff_ to format the code for you.

 - Use :pep:`484` type annotations.
-  The :command:`nox -s typing` session, which runs mypy_, ensures that the project's types are consistent.
+  The :command:`uv run nox -s typing` session, which runs mypy_, ensures that the project's types are consistent.

 - Nublado uses the Ruff_ linter with most checks enabled.
   Try to avoid ``noqa`` markers except for issues that need to be fixed in the future.